Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/key-and-keyset.md

 {% include md/kgo/check-condition.md name='key' kind='KongKey' %}

-At this point, you should see the Key in the Gateway Manager UI.
+At this point, you should see the key in the Gateway Manager UI.

 ## Create a Key Set

-Creating the `KongKeySet` object in your Kubernetes cluster will provision a Konnect Key Set in your [Gateway Manager](/konnect/gateway-manager).
+Creating the `KongKeySet` object in your Kubernetes cluster will provision a {{site.konnect_product_name}} key set in your [Gateway Manager](/konnect/gateway-manager).
 You can refer to the CR [API](/gateway-operator/{{ page.release }}/reference/custom-resources/#kongkeyset) to see all the available fields.